1 dead in first of two wrecks on stretch of I-85 southbound in Durham

 DURHAM, N.C.
 (WTVD) --One person was killed in a crash on Interstate 85 in Durham near the Cole Mill Road Exit on Friday.

-The fatal crash happened in the earlier of two wrecks to plague the stretch of I-85 near Cole Mill Road, where the left lane remains closed because of a later crash.
+The fatal crash happened in the earlier of two wrecks to plague the stretch of I-85 near Cole Mill Road, where two left lanes remained closed because of a later crash until about 10 p.m..

 The first crash happened just before 11:30 a.m.
 Durham Police said a southbound 2014 Hyundai Santa Fe SUV driven by Alexander Malykin, 42, of Durham crashed into the back of a southbound tractor-trailer driven by Daniel Blythe, 45, of Murfreesboro.